 My earliest experience of time and space was during long summer days spent as a young child in my grandparents' back garden.
 There was a big lawn, a greenhouse and a vegetable patch beyond.
 The garden was rectangular.
 I gained my infant sense of distance, direction, speed, acceleration — and hence, time — while moving from one favourite little niche to another as they basked in the summer sun speckled by the shadows of the fluttering beech and sycamore leaves.
 It was a small and relatively flat world that ended abruptly at the garden fence.

 As I became a little older, I gained more of a sense of the world beyond.
 I remember the "epic" shopping trips into the centre of Manchester on which I was taken with my mother and grandparents during the dark times of World War II.
 I was too young to be aware of the War.
 I had never known anything else.
 What impacted me was the enormity of this world beyond the back garden.
 Nevertheless, this bigger world worked by the same rules.
 Although the bus went further and faster, it moved in essentially the same way that I toddled.
 The laws of motion were conserved.

 Soon, I reached the age at which I, like everybody else, acquired the mental power of abstraction.
 I could, mentally, place things into categories and abstract properties or behaviours that were common to different things I saw and experienced in the world.
 I noticed, for instance, that the walls of the rooms in my grandparents' house were vertical.
 I saw that some were at right-angles to each other while others were parallel.
 The floor and ceiling were horizontal but at different levels.
 This practical observational experience facilitated my perception of the X, Y and Z axes of Euclidean geometry.
-Later, I gained the ability to perceive the idea of rotation also with regard to these 3 mutually independent axes.
+Later, I gained the ability to perceive the idea of rotation also with regard to these three mutually independent axes.